alex-lang-br/Prediction-project/README.md

-# TWO DECADES OF REAL ESTATE:
-## Price prediction and Trend analysis of the real estate market in Sydney from 2000-2019
+# Price prediction and Trend analysis of the real estate market in Sydney from 2000-2019: Project overview

-In this project, we are going to clean a 200k rows Dataset which contains every houses sold in Sydney of the last two decades.
-We are then going to perform some EDA (Data vizualization as well as outlier analysis), choose the optimal model for price prediction then finally deploy our model using Flask and AWS.
+- Created a tool that predicts house prices given the number of beds, bathrooms, cars and location desired

 # Part 1: Data Cleaning